 Since inception, we have incurred annual net losses from our operations.
 Substantially all of our losses have resulted from the funding of our research and development programs and general and administrative expenses associated with our operations.
-We incurred net losses of \$19.3 million and \$16.2 million for the years ended December 31, 2020 and 2019, respectively.
-Our loss from operations was \$20.2 million and \$16.3 million for the years ended December 31, 2020 and 2019, respectively.
-We have financed our operations principally through proceeds from the sale of preferred stock, the sale of preferred stock warrants and the sale of convertible notes that have converted into shares of preferred stock, and through the funds we raised from the consummation of the Reverse Recapitalization and the PIPE offering.
-During the years ended December 31, 2020 and 2019, we raised an aggregate of \$69.5 million and \$5.5 million, respectively, consisting of net proceeds from issuances of preferred stock, common stock upon exercise of common stock options, convertible promissory notes, notes payable, the Reverse Recapitalization and the PIPE offering.
-In February 2021, we filed a registration statement on Form S-1 to register 4,541,481 shares of Common Stock underlying outstanding warrants.
-We will receive aggregate gross proceeds of \$30.7 million if all of these are exercised.
+We incurred net losses of \$20.4 million and \$11.9 million for the nine months ended September 30, 2020 and 2019, and \$16.2 million and \$11.7 million for the years ended December 31, 2019 and 2018, respectively.
+Our operating activities used \$13.1 million and \$9.8 million for the nine months ended September 30, 2020 and 2019, and \$13.2 million and \$7.9 million for the years ended December 31, 2019 and 2018, respectively.
+We have financed our operations principally through proceeds from the sale of preferred stock, the sale of preferred stock warrants, and the sale of convertible notes that have converted into shares of preferred stock.
+During the nine months ended September 30, 2020, and the years ended December 31, 2019 and 2018 we raised an aggregate of \$41.4 million, \$5.5 million and \$19.8 million, respectively, consisting of net proceeds from issuances of preferred stock, common stock upon exercise of common stock options, convertible promissory notes and notes payable.

-The net cash used in our operating activities was \$18.9 million and \$13.2 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had cash of \$59.3 million.
-We expect that the cash on hand as of December 31, 2020 will be sufficient to fund our operations for a period extending beyond twelve months from the date the consolidated financial statements are issued.
+The net cash used in our operating activities was \$13.1 million and \$9.8 million for the nine months ended September 30, 2020 and 2019, and \$13.2 million and \$7.9 million for the years ended December 31, 2019, 2018, respectively.
+As of September 30, 2020, we had cash and cash equivalents of \$36.8 million.
+During the fourth quarter of 2020, we consummated the Business Combination and the PIPE, which together resulted in gross proceeds of \$31.9 million.
+We expect that the cash and cash equivalents on hand as of September 30, 2020 will not be sufficient to fund our operations for a period extending beyond twelve months from the date the consolidated financial statements are available to be issued.
 We have based this estimate on assumptions that may prove to be wrong, and we may exhaust our available capital resources sooner than we anticipate.
-We expect our expenses to increase significantly in connection with our ongoing activities, particularly as we advance the clinical development of our clinical-stage drug products and continue research and development of our preclinical drug products.
-As we continue to grow and expand, we will incur more expenses relating to regulatory compliance and sales and marketing personnel as we prepare to commence commercialization once we obtain regulatory approval of our drug products.
+See "- Liquidity and Capital Resources."
+We expect our expenses to increase significantly in connection with our ongoing activities, particularly as we advance the clinical development of our clinical-stage drug products and continue research and development of our preclinical drug products and initiate additional clinical trials of, and seek regulatory approval for, these and other future drug products.
+As we continue to grow and expand, we will incur more expenses relating to regulatory compliance and sales and marketing personnel as we target to commence commercialization once we obtain regulatory approval of our drug products.

-Our ability to continue as a going concern may require obtaining additional funding to finance operations.
-As part of our ongoing business plans, we will continue seeking funding through equity financing and may seek debt financing or other capital sources.
+Our ability to continue as a going concern will require obtaining additional funding to finance operations.
+As part of our ongoing business plans, we will continue seeking funding through equity financing and may seek debt financings or other capital sources.
 We may not be able to obtain financing on acceptable terms, or at all.
 The terms of any financing may adversely affect the holdings or the rights of our shareholders.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, reduce or eliminate research and development programs and commercialization efforts.